froboy/yusaopeny_docs/content/en/docs/wiki/Decouple-component-from-Open-Y-as-independent-module-project.md

 ---
-title: Decouple component from Open Y as independent module project
+title: Decouple component from Y USA Open Y as independent module project
 ---

 ## History

-In 2019 the Open Y team started decoupling major components to streamline the distribution and simplify support.
+In 2019 the Y USA Open Y team started decoupling major components to streamline the distribution and simplify support.

 Communication started in the [Community Board - Ejecting modules from OpenY distro as independent projects](https://community.openymca.org/t/ejecting-modules-from-openy-distro-as-independent-projects/513).

 The decoupling process is ongoing.
 See [the index of decoupled projects]({{< relref "Decoupled-(-external-)-projects-of-OpenY" >}}).

-In 2021 the Open Y core team faced coupling blockers in the distribution during [the upgrade from Drupal 8 to Drupal 9](https://github.com/ymcatwincities/openy/milestone/21)
+In 2021 the Y USA Open Y core team faced coupling blockers in the distribution during [the upgrade from Drupal 8 to Drupal 9](https://github.com/ymcatwincities/openy/milestone/21)

-To formalize the ongoing development and maintenance strategy, the Open Y core team [shared its decoupling plan with the wider community](https://docs.google.com/presentation/d/1H09GsUsSdt3RoN7rbKpNv4eihCNos74Y2KCbJBJXRqc/edit?usp=sharing) in mid-2021.
+To formalize the ongoing development and maintenance strategy, the Y USA Open Y core team [shared its decoupling plan with the wider community](https://docs.google.com/presentation/d/1H09GsUsSdt3RoN7rbKpNv4eihCNos74Y2KCbJBJXRqc/edit?usp=sharing) in mid-2021.

 This document elaborates on those processes.

 ## Policy

-- Every new component or sub-project of Open Y should be developed in its own repository - either on GitHub or Drupal.org.
+- Every new component or sub-project of Y USA Open Y should be developed in its own repository - either on GitHub or Drupal.org.
   - Drupal.org example: [paragraph_skins](https://www.drupal.org/project/paragraph_skins)
   - GitHub Example: [openy_activity_finder](https://github.com/ymcatwincities/openy_activity_finder)
 - The decoupled project could be
-  - **part of Open Y core** - e.g. [Activity Finder](https://github.com/ymcatwincities/openy_activity_finder) and [added to Open Y profile by default](https://github.com/ymcatwincities/openy/blob/9.2.8.0/composer.json#L112), or
+  - **part of Y USA Open Y core** - e.g. [Activity Finder](https://github.com/ymcatwincities/openy_activity_finder) and [added to Y USA Open Y profile by default](https://github.com/ymcatwincities/openy/blob/9.2.8.0/composer.json#L112), or
-  - **not part of the core**, e.g. [Open Y Membership Framework](https://github.com/ymcatwincities/openy_memberships) which could be [installed later](https://github.com/ymcatwincities/openy_memberships/blob/master/README.md#installation).
+  - **not part of the core**, e.g. [Y USA Open Y Membership Framework](https://github.com/ymcatwincities/openy_memberships) which could be [installed later](https://github.com/ymcatwincities/openy_memberships/blob/master/README.md#installation).
 - **GitHub** should be used when there is no strategy to make a component or project available for the wider Drupal community - that is, when it is tied to YMCA business and unlikely to be leveraged by somebody else.
-- **Drupal.org** should be used when the component could be useful to projects outside of Open Y.
+- **Drupal.org** should be used when the component could be useful to projects outside of Y USA Open Y.

 ## Process